 After adding or changing information in the Scale bars section of the Reference pane, press Update button to apply the changes.
 After update the values in Error column will be adjusted.

 Click View Estimated button on the Reference pane to see estimated distances (recalculated with the set accuracy):

-If on the Reference pane the checkbox next to the scale bar name is enabled, this mans that the scale bar is the control scale bar and it will be used at the optimization stage.
+If on the Reference pane the checkbox next to the scale bar name is enabled, this means that the scale bar is the control scale bar and will be used at the optimization stage.
 If the checkbox is disabled, the scale bar is the check scale bar, it will not be considered on the optimization step instead it can later be used to check the accuracy of the results.